warptools/zapps/src/index.md

 - If you're interested in adopting Zapps as someone who ships software -- join us!
 - If you're using Zapps and need support -- we're happy to hear from you!
 (We certainly hope it Just Works, though ;))

-Our primary chat is in Matrix: https://matrix.to/#/#warpforge:matrix.org
+Our primary chat is in [Matrix](https://matrix.to/#/#warpforge:matrix.org).

 You can also find the chat bridged to Libera IRC.
-If you don't want to use Matrix, and you also don't have a preferred IRC client, you can use this one: https://web.libera.chat/gamja/#warpforge
+If you don't want to use Matrix, and you also don't have a preferred IRC client, you can use [this one](https://web.libera.chat/gamja/#warpforge).

-This spec's source code is on GitHub: https://github.com/warpsys/zapps
+This spec's source code is on our [Github repository](https://github.com/warpsys/zapps).